 But the most popular reason why people go for a detox diet is that it is the quickest and safest way to lose weight.

 A detox diet is usually low in protein and carbohydrates.
-Without these, muscle growth and energy is easily diminished.
+Without these, muscle growth and energy are easily diminished.

 So, detox diets must only be used for a short-term basis.
 After following a detox diet many people report having ‘more energy and losing weight quickly’ and given that the diet is so restrictive, it is hardly surprising that you will have lost a few pounds.

-However, detoxing is not a ideal weight management solution.
-Following the detox program will not teach you anything about basic weight management strategies such as portion control or a healthy meal pattern.
+However, detoxing is not an ideal weight management solution on its own.
+A detox program will not teach you anything about basic weight management strategies.
+You still need to to learn about things like portion control or healthy meal patterns.

-As a result most people gain weight again and feel just as sluggish as usual once they stop the diet and return to their old eating habits.
-The real reason that detox diets work in the short-term is because people make a special effort to change their eating habits for a few days.
+As a result, most people gain weight again and feel just as sluggish.
+Once they stop the diet and return to their old eating habits.
+The real reason that detox diets work in the short-term is that people make a special effort to change their eating habits for a few days.

-It stands to reason that if you swap chips and fizzy drinks for fruit and water you will loose weight.
-Also, if you’re not eating lots of high fat meals, which slow your body down as it tries to digest them, you will have more energy.
+It stands to reason that if you swap chips and fizzy drinks for fruit and water you will lose weight.
+Also, if you’re not eating lots of high-fat meals, which slow your body down as it tries to digest them, you will have more energy.